 Name/ Organisation Role Person responsible to call 24 Hr Contact Emergency Services: Fire and Rescue NSW, Ambulance, Police First responders.
 They are responsible for controlling and containing incidents.
-Can be used to contact surrounding neighbours Depot Site Supervisor 000 or 112 for mobile phones Waste Planning Shellharbour City Council Contact appropriate regulatory authorities, manage the response (02) 4221 6117, (02) 4221 6141 (02) 4221 6223, or 0427 931 500 Environment Protection Authority Regulatory authority under the POEO act for this licensed site Depot Site Supervisor to report incident as soon as possible and provide Waste Planning the Incident Number.
-131 555 Select 1 or (02) 9995 5555 Ministry of Health via Public Health Unit a Public Health workers the Public (02) 4221 6700 (Business hours) (02) 4222 5000 (After hours) ask for Public Health Officer on call SafeWork NSW To be contacted if this is a notifiable incident Waste Planning 13 10 50 contact@safework.nsw.gov.au Environmental Earth Sciences Environmental advice on possible monitoring places for surface water, ground water and storm water catchment information Waste Planning (02) 9922 1777
+Can be used to contact surrounding neighbours Depot Site Supervisor 000 or 112 for mobile phones Waste Services Shellharbour City Council Contact appropriate regulatory authorities, manage the response Depot Site Supervisor (02) 4221 6117, (02) 4221 6141 (02) 4221 6223, or 0468 495 017 Environment Protection Authority Regulatory authority under the POEO act for this licensed site Depot Site Supervisor to report incident as soon as possible and provide Waste Planning the Incident Number.
+131 555 Select 1 or (02) 9995 5555 Ministry of Health via Public Health Unit In the event this could cause impact to the community and workers the Public health unit provides advice on the response Waste Planning (02) 4221 6700 (Business hours) (02) 4222 5000 (After hours) ask for Public Health Officer on call SafeWork NSW Nork NSW To be contacted if this is a notifiable incident 13 10 50 contact@safework.nsw.gov.au Environmental Earth Sciences g piaces is: (02) 9922 1777